cblearn/cblearn/README.md

 ### Datasets

-*cblearn* provides utility methods to simplify the loading and conversation of your comparison datasets.
+*cblearn* provides utility methods to simplify the loading and conversion of your comparison datasets.
 In addition, there are functions that download and load multiple real world comparisons.